Views expressed by the host on this program, now documented to be almost always right 99% of the time.

 Are we never supposed to retire?

-And see, that makes me sad.
+And so that makes me sad.

-If you understand my view of this country, if you understand how an awe I am of this country and how special it is, how exceptional it is, it literally, and I said this at the CPAC speech, it breaks my heart to see so many people have so little faith in themselves.
+If you understand my view of this country, if you understand how in awe I am of this country and how special it is, how exceptional it is, it literally, and I said this at the CPAC speech, it breaks my heart to see so many people have so little faith in themselves.

 It breaks my heart to see people not fulfilling anywhere near their potential.

-Remember the story a couple years ago, uh it was a layoff at a at a at an automobile plant, I think it was General Motors Afford, not sure which in Detroit, A 28-year-old kid almost committed suicide when he got laid off because he thought at 28 he had no future because his whole future was working the assembly line.
+A 28-year-old kid almost committed suicide when he got laid off because he thought at 28 he had no future because his whole future was working the assembly line.

-And once that was taken away, and I said, My God, who raised this kid?
+And once that was taken away, and I said, my God, who raised this kid?

 What vision does he have of his life's possibilities?